ufraemke/scoutbeyond/PROJECT.md

 - CAPEX,
 - retrofit potential.

 The exact candidate technologies may come from live research, prepared datasets, or a combination of both.
+Candidates must meet the physical-engineering scope in Section 2.1.

 ---